 READ PART 1, CONSUMER INSIGHTS

 How soon is now?
 That is the key question consumers have regarding their ecommerce orders.
-AlixPartners surveyed more than 1,000 US consumers who, when asked about their home delivery preferences and expectations, declared that they expect delivery within hours or days.
 To meet those ever-rising expectations, shippers and fleet operators must take steps to adjust their capabilities, optimize their logistics, and ensure their staff is up to the task.
 Read about the key considerations to meet customer demand and expectations in our survey results.

-As the novel coronavirus spreads through populations around the globe, US transportation and infrastructure players are facing a host of new challenges.
-By striving to meet immediate imperatives as well as plan for the future, they can contribute to efforts to ensure continuity for communities across the country
+As the novel coronavirus spread through populations around the globe in most of 2020, US transportation and infrastructure players faced a host of new challenges.
+By striving to meet immediate imperatives as well as plan for the future, they can contribute to efforts to ensure continuity for communities across the country.

 Home delivery of goods ordered online is rapidly evolving in the United States—illuminating possible forthcoming opportunities in other countries where e-commerce has also shown brisk growth.
 So, consumers are turning their attention to what’s next: ordering bigger, bulkier, perishable, and more valuable products online.
 These items present more complex delivery challenges that sometimes require value-added services, such as set-up and installation in consumers’ residences.

 2018 HOME DELIVERY SURVEY